Aru1771/Aws_Services_Zero_to_Hero/Route-53/route53.md

 * record type: route traffic to an IPV4 Address and some aws resources
 * Value: pass the EC2 public IP.

-Now we can see How to setup A Load balancer as a A-record Weighted Routing:
+Now we can see How to setup A Load balancer as a A-record simple Routing:
 --------------------------------------------------------------------------

 * For this we have to create VPC, Subnets 1 public and 1 Private, Igw, route tables- one private route table and one public route table.